cupof-github/blang.js/README.md

 #### axios case

-You can easy to switching a request by language.
+You can easily switch a request by language.

 ```js
 import axios from "axios";